Meg Froelich

-Meg Froelich is an American politician serving as a member of the Colorado House of Representatives from the 3rd district, which includes Greenwood Village, Colorado.
+Meg M. Froelich is an American politician serving as a member of the Colorado House of Representatives from the 3rd district, which includes Greenwood Village, Colorado.
 Froelich assumed office on January 14, 2019.

 Early life and education

 Froelich is a native of Englewood, Colorado.
 She earned a Bachelor of Arts degree in history from Bryn Mawr College, followed by Master of Arts in history from the University of Michigan.
 She earned a teaching credential in secondary education from the Dominican University of California.

 Career

 Prior to entering politics, Froelich worked as a producer for CBS News, A&E Networks, and PBS.
-Forelich was the co-producer, writer, and director of Strong Sisters, a documentary about female legislators in Colorado.
+Froelich was the co-producer, writer, and director of Strong Sisters, a documentary about female legislators in Colorado.
 She served as director of the Colorado chapter of NARAL Pro-Choice America and executive director of the Colorado Democratic Party.

 After incumbent Democrat Jeff Bridges was selected to fill a vacancy in the Colorado Senate, Froelich was appointed to replace him, becoming the member of Colorado House of Representatives for District 3.

 Froelich was the lead sponsor of a bill during the 2021 session of the Colorado General Assembly that established a system to regulate surrogacy in the state.
 Her bill, HB 21-1022, would set criteria for contracts used to engage surrogate mothers for intended parents.